-Referring to their study group, Castellan et al. reported that there was no difference between the durations of the LHNU operations carried out with the transperitoneal or retroperitoneal approach (125 and 133 minutes respectively).7 The average duration of the LHNU, which was 222 minutes (180-330 minutes) in the last 20 years,13 dropped to 90 minutes (45-150 minutes)^{3,20} in both transperitoneal or retroperitoneal methods in recent years.
-As the average duration of open surgery in HNU is 113.5 minutes,20 the laparoscopic HNU has obvious advantages over open surgery also in respect of the duration of the intervention.
-In our study group, the recorded average duration of the operation including cystoscopy and retrograde pyelography was 121.7±24.0 minutes (100-200 minutes).
-LHNU has the advantages of shorter hospitalization time, lower morbidity, lower complication rates and more satisfying cosmetic results compared with open surgery.^{2,7,8,11,13} In the studies conducted with age-matched cohort groups, it was found out that the hospitalization time was shorter in LHNU carried out with transperitoneal or retroperitoneal approach compared with open surgery.11 In their study, Boris et al. noticed the significantly different average hospitalization times between open surgery and LHNU (2.7 and 5.1 days respectively).10 In our study group, the average hospitalization time was calculated as 1.6 ± 0.4 days (1-2 days).
+Referring to their study group, Castellan et al reported there was no difference between the durations of the LHNU operations carried out with the transperitoneal or retroperitoneal approach (125 and 133 minutes, respectively).7 The average duration of the LHNU, which was 222 minutes (range 180-330) in the last 20 years,13 dropped to 90 minutes (range 45-150)^{3,17} in both transperitoneal or retroperitoneal methods in recent years.
+As the average duration of open surgery in HNU is 113.5 minutes,17 the laparoscopic HNU has obvious advantages over open surgery, also with respect to the duration of the intervention.
+In our study group, the recorded average duration of the operation, including cystoscopy and retrograde pyelography, was 121.7±24.0 minutes (range 100-200).

+LHNU has the advantage of shorter hospitalization time, lower morbidity, lower complication rates, and more satisfying cosmetic results compared with open surgery.^{2,7,8,11,13} In the studies conducted with age-matched cohort groups, it was found that the hospitalization time was shorter in LHNU carried out with transperitoneal or retroperitoneal approach compared with open surgery.11 In their study, Chertin et al noticed the significantly different average hospitalization times between open surgery and LHNU (2.7 and 5.1 days, respectively).10 In our study group, the average hospitalization time was 1.6 ± 0.4 days (range 1-2).
 This result was in line with the results reported by other LHNU study groups (2-4.4 days in both transperitoneal and retroperitoneal methods) (Table 1).